CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-import from-vrf

-Configures from which VRF route leaking occurs for the IPv4 ddress family.
+Configures the VRF from which route leaking occurs for the IPv4 ddress family.

 ### Usage